 From this submenu it is also possible to visit PeaZip's Donations page, which links to funding pages of a few suggested charitable organizations.
 This allow to turn the perceived project's value in real help to whom it need it most.

 Tool Bar

 On the right side of application's toolbar the "..."
-Style button allows to toggle the toolbar between Archive Manager, File Manager, and Image manager, to display large, medium, or small version of tool bar, and to customize application's GUI.
+Style button allows to customize application's GUI and zoom level.